Quantitative stochastic homogenization and large-scale regularity: The dual subadditive quantity nu*

 \section{The dual subadditive quantity \texorpdfstring{$\nu^*$}{nu*}}

 The dual subadditive quantity is defined for each $q\in\Rd$ and bounded Lipschitz domain $U\subseteq \Rd$ by

-Note that we impose no restriction on the trace $u$ on the boundary of $U$ in~\eqref{e.def.nu*}.
-It is routine to check that the maximizer exists and is unique up to an additive constant.
+Note that we impose no restriction on the trace of~$u$ on the boundary of~$U$ in~\eqref{e.def.nu*}.
+It is routine to check that the supremum on the right of~\eqref{e.def.nu*} is finite and that a maximizer exists which is unique up to an additive constant.
 Although we make no explicit use of this fact, we mention that it is characterized as the weak solution of the Neumann problem

-where $\mathbf{n}$ denotes the outer unit normal vector to $\partial U$.
+where $\mathbf{n}$ denotes the outward-pointing unit normal vector to $\partial U$.
 Recall that we denote by $\A(U)$ the linear space of $\a$-harmonic functions in $U$, see \eqref{e.def.A(U)}.
 Thus, since the maximizer belongs to $\A(U)$, we may restrict the supremum in \eqref{e.def.nu*} to~$u \in \A(U)$ without changing the value of $\nu^*(U,q)$:

 We see immediately that this quantity is subadditive by taking a partition $\{U_j\}$ of $U$ and testing the definition of each $\nu^*(U_j,q)$ with the restrictions to $U_j$ of the maximizer of $\nu(U,q)$.
 See the proof of Lemma~\ref{l.basicJ} below for details.